Global Development and Sustainability degree – Bath Spa University Skip to main content

 Year three

-In your final year, you’ll complete an independent research project that will enable you to demonstrate both the academic and transferable skills that you’ve acquired on the course.
+In your final year, you’ll complete an independent research project that'll enable you to demonstrate the skills and knowledge you’ve acquired on the course.
+Students have undertaken their final year dissertation projects in a wide range of locations across the UK, as well as in countries such as Canada, Brazil, Kenya, and Ghana.

 How will I be assessed?